Fordham Rams football: National championships

 Long after those glory years, and as a non-varsity club in 1968, Fordham won a minor national championship.
 That success helped propel the team back to varsity status in 1970.
-In what would later be known as the D-III level, Fordham also reached the quarterfinals of the 1987 playoffs.
-That success helped propel the team over the D-II level entirely and into what would later be known as the FCS level in 1989.
+Fordham also reached the quarterfinals of the 1987 NCAA Division III playoffs.
+That success helped propel the team over the NCAA Division II level entirely and into what would later be known as the FCS level in 1989.
 Fordham reached the quarterfinals of the 2002 FCS playoffs but that is the closest they've come to another national championship.